-Networking can help you clarify and define your interests in a variety of career fields.
-Furthermore, networking is more essential today than ever before in your job search success.
+Networking can help clarify and define your interests in a variety of career fields, and is more essential today than ever before in your job search success.
 As soon as you are enrolled at USC, you become part of the Trojan Family, a membership that further epitomizes the importance and value of connections and relationships.
-Let these “Demystifying Networking” videos give you a quick overview:
+Watch these “Demystifying Networking” videos for a quick overview:

-- Connect/reconnect with your existing contacts (family, friends, classmates, mentors) and let them know you are in the process of job/internship hunting.
+- Connect/reconnect with your existing contacts (family, friends, classmates, mentors) and let them know you are in the process of exploring careers or job/internship hunting.

 - Speak to your professors or mentors and inquire about potential opportunities or resources.

-- Reach out to USC alumni through the Career Network for advice or to conduct informational interviews.
+- Reach out to USC alumni through the Trojan Network for advice or to conduct informational interviews.

 - Develop new contacts at networking mixers or online at LinkedIn.com.
 Check your academic department, student organization or school-based career services for upcoming networking events.